Journal Therapy

 • Sleep disorders

 The health benefits of journaling may be attributed to the fact that writing can be effective stress management for some people.
 Because stress can contribute significantly to illness, reducing stress can have immense health benefits, such as reducing inflammation and improving sleep.
-Because of the level of focus it can require, writing may have stress-relieving benefits like meditation.
+Because of the level of focus it can require, writing or journal therapy may have stress-relieving benefits like meditation.

-Who can benefit from journaling
+Who can benefit from journal therapy

 • Have a mental health condition like anxiety or depression